john-friedman/SEC-Parsers/readme.md

 * better descriptions of functions
 * better github and pypi pages

-### TODO
-* finish useful functions code
-* test on sample data
-* push to pip and github
-* check dependencies are fine and download works on other machines
-* update jupyter notebooks
-* update old stackoverflow answers
-* check user needs

 ### Statistics
+Not implemented yet.

 ### Some Other Packages that might be useful:
 * [edgartools](https://github.com/dgunning/edgartools) - good interface for interacting with SEC's EDGAR system

-### Alternative Approaches to Parsing SEC Filings
+### Alternative Approaches I've seen to parse SEC Filings
 * [sec-parser](https://github.com/alphanome-ai/sec-parser) - oops, we have similar names.
 They were first, my bad.
 They parse 10-Qs well.
 * [sec-api](https://sec-api.io/).
 Paid API to search / download SEC filings.
 Basically, SEC's EDGAR but setup in a much nicer format.
 I haven't used it since it costs money.
 * [Bill McDonald's 10-X Archive](https://sraf.nd.edu/data/stage-one-10-x-parse-data/)
-* OpenCV
+* Computer Vision using OpenCV
 * LLMs (I believe unstructured.io does something like this)
 * Transformers